Jay-Z’s RocNation publishes open letter for Times Square casino bid

-Years ago, Jay-Z declared that he isn’t a businessman he’s a business, man.
+(KTLA) — Years ago, Jay-Z declared that he isn’t a businessman.
+He’s a business, man.

 The “Blueprint” rapper’s ventures have surpassed music with stakes in Uber, a luxury champagne brand and a music streaming service, among other things.